flipp-oss/deimos/README.md

 Add the following configurations to start using generated schema classes in your application:

-    config.schema.use_schema_class true
+    config.schema.use_schema_classes true

-Disable the usage of schema classes for a particular consumer or producer with the `use_schema_class` config.
-See [Configuration](./docs/CONFIGURATION.md#defining-producers)
+Alternatively, enable or disable the usage of schema classes for a particular consumer or producer with the `use_schema_classes` config.
+See [Configuration](./docs/CONFIGURATION.md#defining-producers).

 ### Consumer